 Chapter 14: Kazumi was stabbed by Satomi while in combat.

 Chapter 15: Satomi becomes a witch while fighting Kazumi, and most of the other girls vote to kill Kazumi and revive her and Satomi as many times as is necessary.

-Chapter 17: The Kazumi at the Freezer turns out to be a clone created by Nico, who shows up carrying the real Kazumi.
-When Mirai questions her, Nico points out Saki's Soul Gem, which is about to break.
-Then another Nico clone shows up behind Saki and presses an Evil Nut into her forehead, while the real Nico remarks that it would be troublesome if "you humans" killed Kazumi.
+Chapter 17: The Kazumi at the Freezer turns out to be a clone created by Niko, who shows up carrying the real Kazumi.
+When Mirai questions her, Niko points out Saki's Soul Gem, which is about to break.
+Then another Niko clone shows up behind Saki and presses an Evil Nut into her forehead, while the real Niko remarks that it would be troublesome if "you humans" killed Kazumi.